xie040624/xie040624/README.md

 ### About Me
 - **IT student** at *Mahidol University, Faculty of ICT*
-- Currently learning **Web Development, Database, and Data Analytics**
+- Currently learning **Web Application Development, Software Engineering, Computer Networks**
 - Passionate about connecting **Technology × Business** to drive innovation
-- Seeking internship opportunities in **Digital Consulting, Software Engineering, or Data Analytics**
+- Seeking internship opportunities in **Cloud Computing, Software Engineering, or Cyber Security**

 ---